 - 1 Hungarian green diced

 - 2 jalapenos diced

 - 1 28 oz can of tomato sauce

 - 1 tsp brown sugar

 - Cook bacon to render fat, add diced vegetables and sweat.
 Add ground beef and brown.
 Pour out some of the fat.
-Add half the stock, tomato sauce, sugar and 1 tbsp chili powder and simmer for an hour.
+Add half the stock, tomato sauce, sugar, and 1 tbsp chili powder and simmer for an hour.
 Add the remaining stock or as much as needed to loosen it up.
 Another tbsp of Chili powder.
 Cook a little and taste.
-Adjust with garlic powder, onion powder, paprika or oregano if needed and simmer another half hour.
+Adjust with garlic powder, onion powder, paprika, or oregano if needed and simmer another half hour.
 Lightly toast the cumin seeds in a pan and grind.
-Add to chili and simmer another half hour.
-When ready add Tabasco, Sriracha or cayenne to achieve the right amount of heat.
+Add to the chili and simmer another half hour.
+When ready add Tabasco, Sriracha, or cayenne to achieve the right amount of heat.

 * 1 28 oz can of black beans